franciscolopezv/architecture_modernization/README.md

 **If these prerequisites are not met, start with [01-strategy/prerequisites.md](01-strategy/prerequisites.md) before proceeding.** Attempting backend modernization without organizational alignment will result in a distributed monolith.

+## Understanding the Target Architecture

+The [target-architecture.md](01-strategy/target-architecture.md) document is **critical** to successful modernization.
+It describes the **end state** you're working toward, not where you start.

+**Why this matters:**
+- **Provides a north star** - All teams work toward the same architectural vision
+- **Guides decisions** - When choosing patterns or technologies, reference the target state
+- **Enables incremental progress** - Shows how to get there in phases (12-36 months)
+- **Aligns teams** - Shows how Team Topologies maps to architecture layers
+- **Prevents distributed monoliths** - Clear boundaries and ownership prevent common anti-patterns

+**Key sections:**
+- **Architecture Layers** - Edge, BFF, Domain Services, Events, Data, Platform (with team ownership)
+- **Team Alignment** - How stream-aligned and platform teams map to the architecture
+- **Technology Guidance** - Decision frameworks for choosing REST vs GraphQL, SQL vs NoSQL, etc.
+- **Migration Path** - 4-phase approach from current state to target state
+- **Success Indicators** - How to measure when you've achieved the target architecture

+**Read this early** to understand where you're going before planning how to get there.

 ## Structure

 ### 01-strategy/ ✅